HmmooodXD/skidlist/README.md

 ## Ziue
 - <b>Aliases:</b> Devuxious
 - <b>Reason:</b> This annoying moron tries to call people out for skidding while also doing the same thing.
 - <b>Comment:</b> In conclusion, I don't know how this guy is still respected in the community.
 Not only does he skid stuff but also resells it, claiming it as his own.
-He also leaks content on blackspigot and somehow gets more downloads than the original leaker.
+He also releaks content on blackspigot and somehow gets more downloads than the original leaker.
 - <b>Stuff that's skidded: |-</b>
   - <b>Yang Practice (HyPractice):</b> [Proof](https://prnt.sc/UMXiW22sdD-i) | [Proof 2](https://prnt.sc/9qv6krOMq9CS) | [Proof 3](https://prnt.sc/Ie4Upn9wFeWL) | [Proof 4](https://prnt.sc/AKR0sbXh_7xH)
   - <b>Reselling Yang Practice:</b> [Proof](https://prnt.sc/WKphFl7NfIyn)